jerrydenton/sumMusic/sumMusic/Assets/sumMusic/README.md.txt

 ## EXAMPLE
 'SampleScene' contains an example of the prefabs in action.

+To see the *Keep Alive* feature in action along with the Menu Button prefab enable the 'SumMusicMultiSceneTest' component on the Main Camera of SampleScene.
+This will load the 'ss2' scene 3 seconds after loading.
+(Note: You will need to have the 'ss2' scene loaded in your project's Build Settings)

 ## PROJECT LICENSE
 - The MIT License (MIT) - https://opensource.org/licenses/MIT